DataFire/Integrations/integrations/generated/amazonaws_workdocs/README.md

 * ErrorMessageType `string`

 ### FailedDependencyException
 * FailedDependencyException `object`: The AWS Directory Service cannot reach an on-premises instance.
-Or a dependency under the control of the organization is failing, such as a connected active directory.
+Or a dependency under the control of the organization is failing, such as a connected Active Directory.
   * Message [ErrorMessageType](#errormessagetype)

 ### FieldNamesType